Stay informed with News from LeidenGlobal

 ASCL Conference | Fifty years of the Organisation of African, Caribbean and Pacific States

-The CRG Governance, Entrepreneurship, and Inclusive Development Research Group holds a one-day conference to mark the 50th anniversary of the Organisation of the African, Caribbean, and Pacific states (OACPS).
-The conference focuses on its evolution, operations, and activities.
+The CRG Governance, Entrepreneurship, and Inclusive Development Research Group holds a one-day conference to mark the 50th anniversary of the Organisation of the African, Caribbean, and Pacific states.
+The conference explores its evolution, operations, and activities.

 read more